-As set out in the Foreword of the DDG, the Guidance is intended to cultivate transparent mineral supply chains and sustainable corporate engagement in the mineral sector with a view to enabling countries to benefit from their mineral resources in addition to preventing the extraction and trade of minerals from becoming a source of insecurity.
+As set out in the Foreword of the Minerals DDG, the Guidance is intended to cultivate transparent mineral supply chains and sustainable corporate engagement in the mineral sector with a view to enabling countries to benefit from their mineral resources in addition to preventing the extraction and trade of minerals from becoming a source of insecurity.

 Justification for such interventions is provided by empirical studies investigating the determinants of political violence, that generally find a positive association between poverty and the probability of conflict (Collier and Hoeffler, 2004; Fearon and Laitin, 2003; Hegre and Sambanis, 2006).
 Findings have shown that in countries with abundant natural resources and relatively low rates of economic growth, social development and political stability, violent conflict erupts or persists, described as the "paradox of plenty" (Bruch, 2016).
 The presence of valuable minerals in a context of conflict effectively fans the flames: Empirical research conducted for the African region found that the higher the mineral value, the more likely it will attract the attention of armed groups.
-Conducting a meta-analysis of natural experiments that use difference-in-difference designs to estimate the causal effect of international commodity price changes on armed conflict.
+Conducting a meta-analysis of natural experiments that use difference-in-difference designs to estimate the causal effect of international commodity price changes on armed conflict," Blair, Christensen and Rudkin (2021) find that price increases in lootable commodities provoke conflict.
 This finding is notably echoed by Stoop, Verpoorten and van der Windt, (2019), who find that an "exogenous rise in the value of ASM sites leads to increases in battles, attacks against civilians and looting, indicating competition between rapacious armed groups."